Anarchism in Russia: Civil War

 The anthropologist Eric Wolf asserts that peasants in rebellion are "natural" anarchists.
 After initially looking favorably upon the Bolsheviks for their proposed land reforms, by 1918 peasants largely came to despise the new government as it became increasingly centralized and exploitative in its dealings with the rural population.
 Marxist-Leninists had never given the peasants great credit, and with the Civil War against the White Armies underway, the Red Army primarily used peasant villages as suppliers of grain, which it “requisitioned,” or in other words, seized by force.

+On the other hand, there was an anarchist group known as the Anarcho-Futurists, which would be a short lived movement within Russia.
+In contrast to the peasantry that tends to be the other anarchist groups, this group consisted of intellectuals.
+The Anarcho-Futurists would consist of two other smaller groups as well, the Neo-Nihilists and the Anarcho-Hyperboreans.
+These groups would not last long, nor would they have a meaningful impact, however there is still not much known about this circle.
+The Anarcho-Futurist circle is known to have been based in Kharkiv.
+Some of these groups are suspected to have been around mostly after the 1905 Revolution, however the Anarcho-Futurist Manifesto was written in 1919, which mentions both the Neo-Nihilists and Anarcho-Hyperboreans as part with the Anarcho-Futurists.
+These groups were vigorously anti-civilization and consisted of intellectuals, as seen with how poetic they intended for the writing to be in the Anarcho-Futurist Manifesto.